hauanitech/hformat/README.md

 ./hformat.sh
 ```

-to have the tool install on your machine as terminal command pick one of the
+In order to have the tool installed on your machine as terminal command pick one of the
 following methods :

 [[method 1]](/docs/install_m1.md) (recommended)</br>